 What Is Remedial Education Required By The Nursing Board

 If you have questions about remedial education or any other license defense issue, call to schedule a free legal consultation with a nurses attorney, (512) 584-8299.
+Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.

 Let’s take a look at why the nursing board requires remedial education and what it is.